 * * * Fourth Change * * * *

-10.6.2.9.3.1 Regroup formation in multiple MCPTT systems
+10.6.2.9.3.1 Regroup formation using preconfigured group in multiple MCPTT systems

-Figure 10.6.2.x.3.1-1 illustrates the procedure to initiate a regroup procedure using a preconfigured MCPTT regroup group, where at least one of the groups to be regrouped is configured in a partner MCPTT system.
+Figure 10.6.2.9.3.1-1 illustrates the procedure to initiate a regroup procedure using a preconfigured MCPTT regroup group, where at least one of the groups to be regrouped is configured in a partner MCPTT system.
 The primary MCPTT system where the preconfigured group regrouping is initiated does not need to be aware of the list of group members belonging to groups whose group home system is the partner MCPTT system.
 If the group management server in the primary MCPTT of the regroup group shares the necessary security related parameters together with the group configuration of the MCPTT regroup group with the group management server in the partner MCPTT system and the group management server in the partner MCPTT system distributes this configuration including those security parameters to its served MCPTT users according to the procedures in 3GPP TS 23.280 [16] subclause 10.2.7, the primary MCPTT system does not need to be aware of the list of group members of the preconfigured regroup group that are receiving service in the partner MCPTT system.

 The procedure takes place prior to the establishment of a group call to the regroup group.